sushiswap/sushi-docs/docs/Tutorials/How to Multichain: Celo.md

 ## Sushi on Celo

-To start earning rewards, you’ll need to access a wallet, add CELO, and connect to the Celo chain using the Sushi app.
+To start earning rewards, you’ll need to access a wallet, add $CELO, and connect to the Celo chain using the Sushi app.

 **Note:** _Celo only supports MetaMask, CeloWallet.app, and CeloTerminal to start (via Wallet Connect v2).
 Valora is not supported.
 This tutorial will focus on getting you started with MetaMask, but you may use any supported wallet you prefer._